luandretta/network/README.md

 ![Titbit favicon](documentation/favicon.png)

 * **Logo**
+The logo is displayed on the left side menu with the title Titbit.
+Clicking on it redicts to all posts, if the user is logged in.

 * **Navigation**
 The Navbar is displayed on all pages of the website and allows users to navigate the site with ease.
-The navbar is comprised of a logo, the sites name, links to navigate the site and a search bar.
-The links on the navbar will vary depending on whether a user is logged into their account.The nav menu contains everything the user will need to navigate the site.
-The site logo always appears on the site menu with the other items only showing for logged in users.
-The menu contains an admin panel that only shows up if the logged in user is an admin.
-From the nav menu, user's can go to their feed, their message inbox, their profile, view their notifications if they have any, search the site for posts and users using the search bar and log out.
+The navbar is comprised of a logo, the sites name, links to navigate the site, user icon and a search bar.
+In the landing page has only the logo and title, the user muss be logged in to navigate the site.
+Once the user is logged in the navbar displays more options, like following posts, notifications, user search and the user icon with the profile and logout link options.
+Due to responsiveness, a hamburger menu is used.

   **User logged in Navbar**